Darwin College Punt Club

 Make sure the punts are properly locked.
 Keep the punts tidy and please take any rubbish with you.
 Return all equipment to where you got it from, following the signs in the Kayak House.
 If something gets damaged or lost during an outing, report it to the Porter on duty and the Admiral of the Punts as soon as possible.
 This allows people with later reservations to be notified if there is a problem and will save you a lot of trouble.

 How to steer a punt?

 We have a complete guide on the topic, but then the best way of learning is probably by experiencing it!
 The club runs free punting lessons throughout Freshers’ Fortnight at the start of the academic year and these are the best opportunity to learn the basics of punting on the Cam.

 Punt Captains may also be happy to offer lessons at other times of the year, so please contact the Admiral of the Punts if you are interested.

 How to make a booking?

-To book, log in to the portal to see the availability of the vessels.
+To book, log in to the portal to see the availability of the vessels (please note that there is one portal for punts only and another portal for other vessels).
 To make a booking, click on an available time slot.
 The ‘Create a new reservation’ page will then open.
-Enter your chosen time, under name of booking enter your full name and CRSID eg John Doe (jd42), then ‘Create’.
-The booking should then appear under the schedule, payment (in case of single outing, we accept only cashless payments) must be made when you arrive at the porter’s lodge to pick up the keys at the start of the booking.
+Enter your chosen time, under name of booking enter your full name and CRSID eg Jane Doe (jd42), then ‘Create’.
+The booking should then appear under the schedule, payment (in case of single outing, we accept only cashless payments) must be made when you arrive at the Porters' Lodge to pick up the keys at the start of the booking.